 Go ahead and toss a pillow shaped like your dog’s face on the bed.
 String some twinkle lights around the headboard or over the window treatments.
 Hang that painting you did yourself in a Paint ‘n’ Wine class.
 Paint your dresser the hottest shade of pink you can find.
 Whatever makes you smile.

-All Wood in a Room Should be the Same
+All Wood in a Room Should Be the Same

 It’s not true that you need to stick with just one type of wood in a room.
-In fact, contrast between the finishes on the floor and the various pieces of furniture looks great if you follow one guideline: watch the undertones.
+In fact, a contrast between the finishes on the floor and the various pieces of furniture looks great if you follow one guideline: watch the undertones.
 In other words, a space looks best with either all warm or all cool finishes of wood.
 If you have a piece that clashes, restore harmony by painting it white, black or your favorite color.

-White is the Only Acceptable Color for the Ceiling
+White Is the Only Acceptable Color for the Ceiling

 Says who?
-A cheerfully colored ceiling is a great way to add some pizzazz into an otherwise neutral bedroom.
+A cheerfully colored ceiling is a great way to add some pizzazz to an otherwise neutral bedroom.
 Or use a dark color for drama.
 You can even paint a mural on your ceiling: fluffy white clouds on a blue sky, birds flying across the room, cherubs peering down at you à la Raphael’s Sistine Madonna.
 The one time it really is best to stick with white is when your walls are a very dark color.
 In that case, the white opens up the space and keeps the room from feeling cave-like.

 Every Room Needs at Least One Touch of Bright Color